A. O. Smith Co. (NYSE:AOS) VP Benjamin A. Otchere Sells 1,905 Shares

 A. O. Smith Co.
-(NYSE:AOS) VP Benjamin A. Otchere sold 1,905 shares of the firm’s stock in a transaction on Tuesday, December 7th.
+(NYSE:AOS) VP Benjamin A. Otchere sold 1,905 shares of the firm’s stock in a transaction that occurred on Tuesday, December 7th.
 The stock was sold at an average price of $82.89, for a total transaction of $157,905.45.
-The sale was disclosed in a legal filing with the SEC, which is available through this link.
+The sale was disclosed in a document filed with the SEC, which is accessible through this link.

-A. O. Smith (NYSE:AOS) last posted its quarterly earnings data on Wednesday, October 27th.
-The industrial products company reported $0.82 earnings per share for the quarter, beating analysts’ consensus estimates of $0.68 by $0.14.
-A. O. Smith had a net margin of 13.84% and a return on equity of 25.24%.
-The business had revenue of $914.60 million during the quarter, compared to analyst estimates of $854.31 million.
-During the same quarter in the previous year, the business posted $0.66 earnings per share.
-The company’s revenue was up 20.3% on a year-over-year basis.
-As a group, analysts forecast that A. O. Smith Co. will post 2.92 EPS for the current fiscal year.
+A. O. Smith (NYSE:AOS) last posted its quarterly earnings results on Wednesday, October 27th.
+The industrial products company reported $0.82 EPS for the quarter, beating the Zacks’ consensus estimate of $0.68 by $0.14.
+The business had revenue of $914.60 million during the quarter, compared to the consensus estimate of $854.31 million.
+A. O. Smith had a return on equity of 25.24% and a net margin of 13.84%.
+A. O. Smith’s revenue for the quarter was up 20.3% compared to the same quarter last year.
+During the same quarter in the previous year, the firm earned $0.66 earnings per share.
+On average, analysts anticipate that A. O. Smith Co. will post 2.92 EPS for the current fiscal year.

-A number of institutional investors have recently added to or reduced their stakes in the stock.
-CI Investments Inc. grew its holdings in A. O. Smith by 2.1% in the third quarter.
-CI Investments Inc. now owns 6,217 shares of the industrial products company’s stock valued at $380,000 after purchasing an additional 126 shares during the period.
-ING Groep NV grew its holdings in A. O. Smith by 1.3% in the third quarter.
-ING Groep NV now owns 11,183 shares of the industrial products company’s stock valued at $683,000 after purchasing an additional 139 shares during the period.
-Johnson Investment Counsel Inc. grew its stake in A. O. Smith by 0.5% during the third quarter.
-Johnson Investment Counsel Inc. now owns 30,219 shares of the industrial products company’s stock worth $1,845,000 after buying an additional 150 shares during the period.
-Trust Co. of Toledo NA OH grew its stake in A. O. Smith by 0.7% during the third quarter.
-Trust Co. of Toledo NA OH now owns 21,813 shares of the industrial products company’s stock worth $1,332,000 after buying an additional 159 shares during the period.
-Finally, Fifth Third Bancorp grew its stake in A. O. Smith by 3.7% during the second quarter.
-Fifth Third Bancorp now owns 4,536 shares of the industrial products company’s stock worth $327,000 after buying an additional 160 shares during the period.
-Hedge funds and other institutional investors own 74.90% of the company’s stock.
+AOS has been the topic of several research analyst reports.
+Zacks Investment Research upgraded shares of A. O. Smith from a “hold” rating to a “strong-buy” rating and set a $86.00 target price on the stock in a report on Tuesday, November 2nd.
+Robert W. Baird upgraded shares of A. O. Smith from a “neutral” rating to an “outperform” rating and lifted their price objective for the company from $82.00 to $85.00 in a report on Tuesday, October 5th.
+Finally, Loop Capital started coverage on shares of A. O. Smith in a research note on Monday, November 22nd.
+They issued a “buy” rating and a $100.00 target price for the company.
+One equities research analyst has rated the stock with a sell rating, one has assigned a hold rating, four have assigned a buy rating and one has issued a strong buy rating to the company’s stock.
+Based on data from MarketBeat, the stock currently has an average rating of “Buy” and an average target price of $77.67.

-Several analysts have recently weighed in on the stock.
-Zacks Investment Research raised shares of A. O. Smith from a “hold” rating to a “strong-buy” rating and set a $86.00 target price on the stock in a report on Tuesday, November 2nd.
-Loop Capital assumed coverage on shares of A. O. Smith in a report on Monday, November 22nd.
-They set a “buy” rating and a $100.00 price objective on the stock.
-Finally, Robert W. Baird raised shares of A. O. Smith from a “neutral” rating to an “outperform” rating and boosted their price objective for the stock from $82.00 to $85.00 in a report on Tuesday, October 5th.
-One research analyst has rated the stock with a sell rating, one has issued a hold rating, four have assigned a buy rating and one has assigned a strong buy rating to the company.
-Based on data from MarketBeat, the company currently has an average rating of “Buy” and a consensus target price of $77.67.
+Hedge funds have recently bought and sold shares of the stock.
+Invesco Ltd. raised its stake in A. O. Smith by 1.6% during the third quarter.
+Invesco Ltd. now owns 2,823,404 shares of the industrial products company’s stock worth $172,426,000 after acquiring an additional 43,806 shares in the last quarter.
+Impax Asset Management Group plc raised its stake in A. O. Smith by 67.6% during the third quarter.
+Impax Asset Management Group plc now owns 2,766,800 shares of the industrial products company’s stock worth $168,968,000 after acquiring an additional 1,115,478 shares in the last quarter.
+Geode Capital Management LLC raised its stake in A. O. Smith by 4.0% during the third quarter.
+Geode Capital Management LLC now owns 2,698,439 shares of the industrial products company’s stock worth $164,412,000 after acquiring an additional 104,351 shares in the last quarter.
+Macquarie Group Ltd. raised its stake in A. O. Smith by 7,993.0% during the second quarter.
+Macquarie Group Ltd. now owns 2,562,576 shares of the industrial products company’s stock worth $184,659,000 after acquiring an additional 2,530,912 shares in the last quarter.
+Finally, First Trust Advisors LP raised its stake in A. O. Smith by 9.5% during the second quarter.
+First Trust Advisors LP now owns 1,782,225 shares of the industrial products company’s stock worth $128,427,000 after acquiring an additional 154,337 shares in the last quarter.
+74.90% of the stock is owned by institutional investors and hedge funds.

 A. O. Smith Company Profile